(Editor’s note: This is an updated reprint of a commentary I have posted the last few years at New Year’s.)

-Still, the idea of a fresh start speaks to me.
-There is the inherent desire to discard all the mistakes of the previous year and at least consider the possibility of not making them again in 2018.
+Still, the idea of a fresh start appeals to me.
+There is the inherent desire to discard all the mistakes of the previous year and at least consider the possibility of not making them again in the new year.

 Now that’s optimism.
 I would have looked at the pile and thought about the smelly job of hauling it away, but then got busy with my pitchfork.
 In that way, I am my father’s son.

 My late father was a man who lived his life by always doing what had to be done, while keeping the complaining to a minimum.
 But in taking on the task at hand he was always moving forward… sometimes at an imperceptibly slow pace or with setbacks, but still the motion was decidedly positive.